trevorhoner/HexDesk/README.md

 - ⚖️ [License](#license)

 ## Purpose
+HexDesk v1.0 currently has 33 STLs ready to print.
+Users can pick and choose from different brackets, shelf-plates, connectors, and accessories to build nearly infinite combinations.

 The purpose of HexDesk is to provide a fun, versatile, affordable, and easily-accessible way for people to customize their desk.
-HexDesk is to remain open-source to encourage users to contribute their creative talent and make HexDesk fun and exciting for everybody to use.

-There are also 33 STL files of the HexDesk system if you do not have a license for SolidWorks.
+HexDesk v1.0 currently has 33 STLs ready to print.
+Users can pick and choose from different brackets, shelf-plates, connectors, and accessories to build nearly infinite combinations.

 HexDesk utilizes a hole-pin mating pattern with a standardized hole spacing of 25mm.
 Users can build nearly infinite desk setups e.g. shelves, monitor arms, cupholders, cord organizers, and much more.
 The idea was to create a system that would be easy to use, somewhat stylish, and versatile.